 Let’s face it: the desire to win an award is two-fold.
 Not only does it give you, as the author, validation, but it also gives you more credibility among readers looking for their next good read.
 There are plenty of awards out there specifically for independent authors.
 Here we list just a few worth submitting to:

-Independent Publisher Book Awards: Open to books written in English and intended for the North American market, the “IPPY” awards are one of the oldest — having been around for 17 years now.
-National entries will be accepted in 75 categories, including 19 fiction categories, and new for this year — eBook awards.
+Open to English books and intended for the North American market, the “IPPY” awards are one of the oldest.
+The awards are now in their 17th year!
+They will accept national entries in 75 categories, including 19 fiction categories, and new for this year—ebook awards.

 Of course there are other awards out there, but be wary of some.
 You should never lose the rights to your work, but most submissions require you pay a nominal fee up front.